sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 The summit organisers published a list of key attendees on the official website, focusing primarily on chief executives, senior leadership and prominent global figures.
 This curated selection highlights individuals holding executive positions or recognised leadership roles within their respective organisations and sectors.

 <div class="tsap-info-box">
-  ℹ️ <strong>Note:</strong> The list below is reproduced from the <a href="https://impact.indiaai.gov.in/key-attendees">official India AI Impact Summit website</a> as of 17 February 2026.
+  ℹ️ <strong>Note:</strong> The list below is reproduced from the <a href="https://impact.indiaai.gov.in/key-attendees">official India AI Impact Summit website</a>.
 This represents a curated selection of high-level attendees published by the organisers and does not constitute a comprehensive list of all participants.
 Many speakers, panellists, session moderators and other contributors are not included in this official listing.
-The official list may be updated as the summit progresses.
 </div>

 <div class="attendee-search-wrapper">